-Spanning editorial development, cultural research, and experiential storytelling, she collaborates closely with artisans, designers, and cultural practitioners to create spaces where endangered crafts and inherited knowledge are held with care, restraint, and authorship.
+Spanning editorial development, cultural research, and experiential storytelling, she collaborates with artisans, designers, and cultural practitioners to create spaces where endangered crafts and inherited knowledge are held with care, restraint, and authorship.

 Published work: